nickbloom/SubloomeR/README.md

 `Rmd.sublime-build` auto-detects `.Rmd` files, builds them, and opens the resulting .md file in Marked.
 You should be able to run them by pressing `⌘B` when viewing an `.Rmd` file.

+## Subloom Peek

+R `help` and/or static help file access through popup windows.
+See folder for more details.

 ## origami-repl.py
 Does one of three things: